product-os/flowzone/README.md

       # Required: false
       aws_iam_role: ${{ vars.AWS_IAM_ROLE || '' }}

-      # This input is deprecated.
-To deploy CloudFormation stacks, create a
-      # `aws-cf-templates.yaml` file in the root of the repository.
-      # Type: string
-      # Required: false
-      cloudformation_templates:

       # GitHub App ID to generate an installation token.
       # See https://github.com/tibdex/github-app-token for more info.
       # Type: string